- By teaming with Biomechanical Services, we are able to offer the most comprehensive custom orthotic services available

 4. You have the option to purchase a second pair of orthotics at a reduced cost of $295.00.
 However, if you have interest in purchasing a second pair and you are not purchasing the warranty, the decision to do so must be made within 3 months from the time you receive your orthotics.
 Biomechanical disposes of all casts after 3 months if you do not purchase their warranty.
 Therefore, if you want to order a second pair and the casts are not available, you must be re-casted and pay the full rate of $395.00.

-5. All repairs and resurfacing for your orthotics must be processed through Rehab United.
+5. All repairs and resurfacing for your orthotics must be conducted with the casting therapist at one of our locations.
 Orthotics should not be sent directly to Biomechanical for these types of services.
 This ensures that the process is handled correctly and that the orthotics always reflect the original protocols from the casting therapist.